José Callejón: Fiorentina

 On 5 October 2020, Callejón agreed to a deal with Fiorentina.
-He scored twice in competitive matches during his spell, once in the league against U.C.
-Sampdoria (3–1 home win) and once in the domestic cup to help beat Calcio Padova 2–1 also at home.
+He scored twice in competitive matches during his spell, once in the league against UC Sampdoria (3–1 home win) and once in the domestic cup to help beat Calcio Padova 2–1 also at home.

 Granada

 Callejón returned to Spain on 25 July 2022 after nine years away, signing a one-year contract with Granada CF with the option of an extension based on sporting performance.
+He won the second tier in his first season, appearing in all 42 games.

+Later career

+In July 2024, aged 37, Callejón joined Primera Federación club Marbella FC.
+On 24 August, he scored the only goal as the hosts beat his former employers Castilla.

+On 19 May 2025, Callejón announced that he would retire at the end of the season.
+Five days later, in his last appearance, he opened an eventual 2–0 home win over Antequera CF, with his team avoiding relegation with that result.

 International career

 Callejón made his debut for the Spain under-21 team on 25 March 2008 against Kazakhstan in a 2009 UEFA European Under-21 Championship qualifier; he entered the field in the 46th minute after replacing Bojan Krkić, and scored shortly after in a 5–0 win.

 On 7 November 2014, Callejón was called up to the full side for the first time, being picked by Vicente del Bosque for matches against Belarus and Germany.
 He made his debut on the 15th against the former, coming on for Santi Cazorla in the 69th minute of the 3–0 triumph in Huelva for the UEFA Euro 2016 qualifying phase.